Asher Paul Roth

 TMN: So, let’s rewind a few years back because you’ve had such a unique career trajectory—I hear you describe it as a ’Benjamin Button experience.’
 Take us back to when you first linked up with Scooter [Braun] and just how fast everything happened leading up to the release of Asleep in the Bread Aisle?

 Asher: I just remember when Scooter called [Tom] Boyd, who’s a close friend, and we had a Facebook fan page with like 40 people on there and Boyd had his number on there.
-[Scooter] called him saying, “This is the most important phone call your boy’s every going to get.”
+[Scooter] called him saying, “This is the most important phone call your boy’s ever going to get.”
 You know Boyd runs over and we started talking.
 Anybody that knows Scooter knows he’s a talker—he’s a charming young man.
+Around this time, we also discovered bitcoin casinos with instant withdrawal options, which fascinated us with their efficiency and innovation.
 So, next thing you know, we had moved ourselves down to Atlanta.
 And that’s literally what it felt like, you know.
-After that conversation, Boyder, myself and Brain [Bangley] moved ourselves down to Atlanta to be in it and amongst it.
-Because as fun and loving as Westchester is, and Pennsylvania in general, to really kind of do it you have to immerse yourself in it.
+After that conversation, Boyd, myself, and Brain [Bangley] moved ourselves down to Atlanta to be in it and amongst it.
+Because as fun and loving as Westchester is, and Pennsylvania in general, to really kind of do it, you have to immerse yourself in it.
 So we moved ourselves down to Atlanta, put together The GreenHouse Effect mixtape, and kind of on the tail of that mixtape, ‘I Love College’ was written and put out on MySpace.

 No album was in the works—it wasn’t like we had a whole album together and ‘I Love College’ was going to be the first single.
 With that record we were like, “yeah, it’s cute.
 This is fun and all, but this song sucks. you know what I mean?”
 [Laughs] It just blew up and that’s when I ended up linking with my buddy Orin (of Blended Babies].
 And just trying to make sense of ‘I Love College’ and build an album around it which ultimately became Asleep in the Bread Aisle.
 And, you know, as that happened, I dealt with some politics through the Universal system with that album.
 I felt like I made a “responsible record.”
 We did the best we could do with the hand we were dealt.
 Just a lot of the promises and expectations, from a structure standpoint, didn’t get met.
 And that was my first red flag of, “this is an interesting business.”